-Figure 15 on the next page represents the generalized wiring diagram for the CoolBlue refrigeration system.
-During a warm holding plate start-up, the compressor can momentarily use up to 10A, so it is important that a dedicated 15A breaker be installed on the positive (+) DC power supply wire coming from either the ships battery or ships power distribution panel.
+Figure 14 through Figure 17 on the next pages represents the generalized wiring diagram for the CoolBlue refrigeration system.
+During a warm holding plate start-up, the compressor can momentarily use up to 13A depending upon the speed selection, so it is important that a dedicated 15A breaker be installed on the positive (+) DC power supply wire coming from either the ships battery or ships power distribution panel.
 It is also important that the negative wire (-) is brought back to the battery negative and not a common grounding buss or engine ground.

 The electronic control module is sensitive to voltage spikes and drops, so it is strongly recommended that power be supplied to the unit directly from your house battery bank.
 Your ships battery will act as a sink and dampen out voltage spikes from charging and load sources to protect the unit from fault or damage.
 It is not recommended to connect your DC power to a shared buss of charge and load sources.
-It is also not recommended to connect the negative (-) DC power wire to a common grounding buss or ships engine.
+It is also not recommended to connect the negative (-) DC power wire to a common grounding bus or ships engine.

-System Wiring Schematic
+System Wiring Schematic Low Speed

-Figure 15: Electrical System Wiring Schematic
+Figure 15: Electrical System Wiring Schematic Low Speed